nautilus-wraith/securesdlc-umbrella/README.md

 # securesdlc-umbrella

 SecureSDLC Umbrella.
-- Referenced from the workflow templates defined in `.github/workflow-templates` repositories in every GitHub Organisation.
+Referenced from the Workflow templates and Required workflow defined in https://github.com/nautilus-wraith/.github.
-- Referenced from the `Required workflows` defined in `.github/workflows`.
-This path is mandatory, otherwise configuration of Required workflows fail with: `Workflow must be in the .github/workflows directory`.